tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 == Changelog ==
+1.1.5 - bug fixes:
+   * Updated SGAnubisSuperWeaponRay so its Delete works regardless of MissionLib configuration.
 1.1.4 - bug fixes:
    * Fixed three typos in the Ori, Asgard and Ion beam local configurations.
 1.1.3 - updates: